 For example, in 2050 and 2100, the median values of the five California Sea Level Scenarios encompass the 17th to 83rd interval from the AR6 projections (Figure 2.4 A and B).
 In 2150, however, the range expands due to the potential contributions of the low confidence processes.
-In particular, the 83rd percentile of the range for the AR6 SSP5-8.5 Low Confidence projection increases significantly.
+In particular, the upper end (shown in Figure 2.4 as 83rd percentile) of the range for the AR6 SSP5-8.5 Low Confidence projection increases significantly.
 After 2100, the Sea Level Scenarios do have an associated range due to the spread of pathways after reaching their target values in 2100.
 The upper end (83rd percentile) of the range for the High Scenario encompasses the 83rd percentile of the SSP5-8.5 Low Confidence scenario.
 Rather than indicating a flaw in the Sea Level Scenario framing, this exemplifies the increasing disagreement among scientists regarding how sea level rise and the important physical processes may evolve further in the future under continuing warming.